Ilda Mujović

 Ilda Mujović (born 2 May 1993) is a Montenegrin footballer.

 Career

-Mujović started her career with ESV Merseburg, and later played for Sporting Mücheln, along with her sister Maida.
+Mujović, who plays as a midfielder, started her career with ESV Merseburg, and later played for Sporting Mücheln, along with her sister Maida.
 In the summer of 2007, Mujović transferred to German Regionalliga team Magdeburger FFC, where she again played with her sister.
 In 2012, Mujović transferred to SV Eintracht Bad Dürrenberg.

 International career

 In May 2012, Mujović made her debut for Montenegro in a friendly against Albania.
 She scored a goal on debut.

 Family

 Mujović's sister Maida Markgraf (née Mujović) has also played for the Montenegrin national team.